 To offer educational opportunities to encourage a greater appreciation of the uniqueness of each species, and the ecologic and conservation challenges they face.

 Sarvey Wildlife Care Center is a 501(c)3 recognized non-profit organization and was established in 1981 in Everett, Washington, with a handful of patients from the local neighborhood.
-We have been caring for injured and orphaned animals for over 3 decades.
+We have been caring for injured and orphaned animals for 40+ years.

 About 6 years after the rehabilitation center opened it became necessary to secure a more spacious and appropriate location.
 Kaye Baxter, director and founder, personally purchased 5 acres just south of Arlington, Washington.
 This would give thousands of rehabilitating animals a second chance.
 With two ponds on the east side of the property secured for recovering deer and waterfowl, and the clinic, educational building, eagle flights, and a wide range of enclosures on the west half of the property, the land retains its rustic "out in the country" atmosphere.